No. 46 Squadron RAF: Javelins

 In January 1956, the unit began converting to Javelins, and the first arrived in February, together with eight Meteor NF 11s: the NF 12s were sent off to No. 72 Squadron RAF.
 By May, all squadron pilots had converted and 15 Javelins were held; eight were earmarked for intensive flying trials whose target was 1,000 hours in two months – a feat believed by some to be impossible, but achieved in fact by "a wartime spirit."
 On 15 June, the squadron lost its commanding officer, Wing Commander Birchfield, in a Javelin crash.
 He was replaced by Wing Commander Harold ("Harry") E. White DFC** AFC (subsequently appointed CBE on retiring as an Air Commodore in 1978).

 Over the years, the squadron continued to train by participating in many exercises such as Halyard, Cold Wing, Kingpin Adex, Ciano and Bombex, and it took part in various trials, including those of new pressure suits and helmets.
 The problem of poor serviceability and lack of spares continued when the Mk 2 Javelins replaced the Mk 1s in 1957.
+Two Mk6 Javelins were briefly used during the 1958 display season due to shortage of serviceable Mk 2s.

 In April 1959, the squadron sent six Javelins for an exchange visit to the French Air Force 1/30 Squadron at Tours, whilst the French sent Sud Aviation Vautour aircraft to Odiham.
 In June the squadron won the Ingpen Trophy after being third in 1957 and second in 1958.
 On 30 June 1961, the squadron was disbanded again.